felipelfv/simulation_nonlinear/README.md

 To reproduce the .RData files included in the folders ../Simulations/Study_1/Data and ../Simulations/Study_2/Data you just need to run (given the correctly specified folder structure) the Simulation(1).R and Simulation(2).R, respectively.

-Those latter mentioned files are dependent on three files: GenerateData.R, Methods.R and Models(X).R, where X = 1,2 for simulation 1 and simulation 2.
+Those latter mentioned files are dependent on three files: GenerateData.R, Methods.R and Models(X).R, where X = 1,2 for Simulation 1 and Simulation 2.

 ### Packages needed for this